sigp/lighthouse/book/src/faq.md

 ### <a name="vc-resource"></a> Does increasing the number of validators increase the CPU and other computer resources used?

-A computer with hardware specifications stated in the [Recommended System Requirements](./installation.md#recommended-system-requirements) can run hundreds validators with only marginal increase in cpu usage.
-When validators are active, there is a bit of an increase in resources used from validators 0-64, because you end up subscribed to more subnets.
-After that, the increase in resources plateaus when the number of validators go from 64 to ~500.
+A computer with hardware specifications stated in the [Recommended System Requirements](./installation.md#recommended-system-requirements) can run hundreds validators with only marginal increase in CPU usage.

 ### <a name="vc-reimport"></a> I want to add new validators.
 Do I have to reimport the existing keys?